jaylab-ctrl/Muzikal/README.md

 Duration: 23 Jan 2021 - Not yet completed

-The project is about Classifying Music Genres, "Rock" and "Hiphop".
+The project is about Classifying Music Genres, "Rock" and "Hiphop", from the given audio data.

 Data collected from DataCamp projects.